Optional

 Removes the specified listener

-from the listener array for the
+from the listener array for

 .